forsyde/forsyde-io/docs/usage/catalog.markdown

 Required ports:

+Required properties:

+- **outputPorts:** .
+- **inputPorts:** .

 ### forsyde::io::lib::hierarchy::implementation::code::HasANSICImplementations

 This trait enforces the vertex to have at least one inlined C-base implementation.

 There can be more than one, discriminted by a label for each inlined source code.
-For example, a vetex can have a chunck of code with the label "riscv" for RISC-V based processors and one with label "cude" to be implemented directly in a CUDA based flow, whenever possible.
+For example, a vertex can have a chunck of code with the label "riscv" for RISC-V based processors and one with label "cude" to be implemented directly in a CUDA based flow, whenever possible.